lucacarniato/optuna-cross-validation-search/README.md

         y_test_pred = optuna_cross_validation.predict(X_test)
         score = sklearn.metrics.accuracy_score(y_test, y_test_pred)

-In the following example, the hyperparameters of a tensorflow deep learning model are estimated.
+In the following example, the hyperparameters of a Keras deep learning model are estimated.
+In this case the number of tunable parameters is not fixed, and the Keras model is wrapped in the ModelKerasFullyConnected class.
+ModelKerasFullyConnected derives from ModelKeras base class, where the methods are defined.
-A callback function is used to stop the fitting when the validation accuracy does not improve after 50 epochs.
+During cross-validation of a keras model, a callback function is used to stop fitting the model when the validation accuracy does not improve after 50 epochs.

         from OptunaCrossValidationSearch import OptunaCrossValidationSearch
         from ModelKerasFullyConnected import ModelKerasFullyConnected